Coventry: Coventry accent on television

 The BBC's 2009 documentary The Bombing of Coventry contained interviews with Coventrians.
 Actress Becci Gemmell, played Coventry character Joyce in the BBC drama Land Girls.

 Honours

 A minor planet, 3009 Coventry, discovered by Soviet astronomer Nikolai Stepanovich Chernykh in 1973, is named after the city.

 Education

 Universities and further education colleges

 Coventry has two universities; Coventry University is situated on a modern city centre campus while the University of Warwick lies 3.5 mi to the south of the city centre.
 The University of Warwick is one of only five universities never to have been rated outside the top ten in terms of teaching excellence and research and is a member of the prestigious Russell Group.
 The university won the BBC TV University Challenge trophy in April 2007 and April 2021.
 Coventry University is one of only a handful of universities to run a degree course in automotive design, which is in its Coventry School of Art and Design.

-Coventry also has three further education colleges within city boundaries, City College, Henley College and Hereward College.
+Coventry also has two further education colleges within city boundaries, Coventry College and Hereward College.